 Also, during the summer, you may want to visit establishments or events that do not allow concealed carry, which means (if you’re like me) you’ll probably leave your pistol in your car.

 Now, we’ve all seen the coverage about leaving animals in hot vehicles—it truly gets hot in your car during the summer months.

 But high heat (and not to mention sudden fluctuations of temps from inside at 70 degrees; to a hot vehicle of 90+) can cause problems for primers and powder, thus causing unreliable ammunition.

 If you carry during hunting season, you’re likely to sit in your deer stand in the cold (maybe even the snow, depending on where you live, or where you hunt).

 Or, you might even encounter having to expose you (and your CCW) to water—crossing a creek or stream, or maybe even falling in accidentally.
 Smokeless powder and primers that come in contact with moisture are not reliable.

-So all that to say: Replace your self-defense ammo every six months or less.
+So all that to say: Replace and change your carry ammo every six months or less.